 Graduate students receive full benefits for eight or more quarter hours, threequarter benefits for six or seven hours, and one-half benefits when they are enrolled for four or five hours each quarter.
 Both the graduate and undergraduate students enrolled less than one-half time receive cost of tuition and fees only.

-A veteran, serviceman, or eligible dependent, who is initially entering training or each time he re-enters after a minimum 30 day training break, may request advance payment.
+A veteran, service member, or eligible dependent, who is re-entering training after a minimum 30 day training break, may request advance payment.
 Advance payment must be requested at least 35 days prior to final registration.
 Under advanced payment the VA sends the first check, covering the initial two months of the quarter, to the school.
 Subsequent payments are mailed directly to the veteran.
 When possible, those enrolling under VA laws should have sufficient funds to finance themselves for one quarter or at least until payments begin coming from the Veterans Administration (approximately six weeks).